Axway/api-builder-docs/content/en/docs/guide_openapi/upgrading.md

 ### Removed $.params

 Previously, with [Swagger endpoints](/docs/developer_guide/flows/manage_endpoints), all OpenAPI parameters were parsed and passed to the flow through `$.params`.
 Now, all OpenAPI parameters are accessed through their [HTTP request component parts](/docs/guide_openapi/upgrading#the-request-is-different).
+Also note that [OpenAPI 2.0 body parameters](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md#parameterObject) could be accessed from the `$.params` using their parameter name.
+Now, the body parameter is always `$.request.body`.

 This change was made because OpenAPI parameters are uniquely identified by the properties `in` and `name`, where `name` is case-sensitive.
 This means that when using `$.params`, it is possible for parameter names to clash.
 Because of this, all parameters are now accessed through their [HTTP request component parts](/docs/guide_openapi/upgrading#the-request-is-different) which guarantees uniqueness.